intel/device-modeling-language/test/1.2/internal/README.md

   SPDX-License-Identifier: MPL-2.0
 -->

+# DML Confidentiality Parameter

 A new parameter `_confidentiality` (note the leading underscore) was introduced to allow the DML programmer to hide certain information from the end user.
 This parameter is a property of the whole device and is by default inherited by all the banks and registers defined in the device.
-The default value of this parameter is `undefined`, which means no information hidden is required.
-Each bank/register/bitfield can also override the default value hence it is possible to selectively hide confidential information for individual banks/registers.
+The default value of this parameter is `undefined`, which means no information hiding is required.
+Each bank/register/bitfield can also override the default value, hence it is possible to selectively hide confidential information for individual banks/registers.